 But if you want to delve any deeper, you’ll find there’s no real ‘best tent for cycle touring or bikepacking’ until you’ve asked yourself the questions above.

-I once rode the length of England without no money (long story), sleeping in a Tesco Value 2‑berth tent I got from a recycling centre.
-Another time I pedalled off-road through a stormy Mongolian springtime with a stormproof German tent costing hundreds of Euros.
+One last thing.
+I once rode the length of England with no money (long story), sleeping in a discarded supermarket tent I found at the local recycling centre.
+Another time, I pedalled off-road through a stormy Mongolian springtime with a high-end German tent costing hundreds of Euros.
 And before that, my wife and I shared a spacious 3‑person freestanding tent as we traversed the campgrounds of Europe.
-On each occasion, the tent I was using was the “best” tent for the job.
-You get the picture.

-Okay.
 Got a clear idea of what kind of bike trip you’re going on?
 Great!
 Read on…

 What Type Of Tent Is Best For Cycle Touring & Bikepacking?